Read more posts by this author.

 No. Email marketing can be quite complex, thanks to the sheer number of variables and factors that affect it.
 And you don’t want to waste your time, money, and effort on an email that is not opened, read, replied to, or gets sent straight to the spam folder.

-So, to help you avoid the pitfalls that most marketers fall into when utilizing email marketing, we have outlined the 10 most crucial email marketing mistakes.
+So, to help you avoid the pitfalls that most marketers fall into when utilizing email marketing, we have outlined the 10 most common and crucial email marketing mistakes.
 Plus, we have some tips for you on how to avoid them.

 10 Top Email Marketing Mistakes + Tips To Avoid Them